 Preachers also often remark that the last part of Isaiah, from chapter 56 onwards, is a prophecy of the church age.
 It is proposed here that the description of the Sabbath in Isaiah 58 should be read in the New Testament context, as taught by Christ.
 He explained the Sabbath different from the Old Testament.
 He taught that the Sabbath was “made for man”, a day to show kindness to people in need and a day to do the work of the Lord.
 (See What Jesus taught may and must be done on the Sabbath.)

 Sign of the Covenant

 The Sabbath was elevated above other commandments to serve as a sign for Israel:

-“Surely My Sabbaths you shall keep, for it is a sign between Me and you . . . that you may know that I am the Lord who sanctifies you” (Ex.
-31:13).
+“Surely My Sabbaths you shall keep, for it is a sign between Me and you . . . that you may know that I am the Lord who sanctifies you” (Exo 31:13).

 Many centuries later God reminded the Jews in Babylonian captivity of what He had done for their ancestors:

-If one accepts that the seven day cycle and the specialness of the seventh day was established at creation, why did the nations in the time of Moses not keep the Sabbath?
+If one accepts that the seven-day cycle and the specialness of the seventh day were established at creation, why did the nations in the time of Moses not keep the Sabbath?
 One possibility is that the original Sabbath was forgotten by the world at large, and re-issued for Israel.
 Another is that the seventh day never before was not a day of mandatory rest, but set apart to be a blessing to mankind in another way.

 Test of Obedience